 But that’s tricky, right?
 Because how do we do that air conditioning without blowing the global carbon budget?
 Can we use renewable energy to provide that air conditioning?
 That’s a critical question.
 And unfortunately, precisely when the temperatures are really high and the humidity is really high.
 Just like people suffer these nonlinear impacts where an extra degree matters a lot, so too the amount of energy that you need to do air conditioning goes up dramatically as well.
 So unfortunately, the amount of energy demand to stay cool in these conditions is really, really high.

 Other things towards your question — are outdoor laborers being protected?
 Are people doing construction given like vests that can help them stay cool?

 Are they trained in multiple skills so they don’t have to be outdoors during their whole period of work?
 Those would be other kind of critical factors.

 I feel like there’s some progress on that in the US.
 I think the short answer is, nobody’s doing enough to address this issue, but we have to acknowledge that the countries that have more air conditioning, have a little less danger of people overheating, even though they’re contributing a lot to the problem through the air conditioning, right, of global warming.
 It’s very tricky.

-Thank you for listening to episode two stay tuned cast which was the first part of our talk with Radley.
-We really enjoyed talking to him about wet bulb temperatures, their negative effects on people.
-And, you know, the core reasons behind why wet bulb temperatures can get as high as they do and why certain regions are more dangerous than others.
+Thank you for listening to episode two, the first part of our talk with Radley.
+We really enjoyed talking to him about wet bulb temperatures and their negative effects on people.
+And the core reasons behind why wet bulb temperatures can get as high as they do and why certain regions are more dangerous than others.
 Thank you and make sure to tune into future episodes.